Smalls1652/Search-AD/README.md

 ## To-Do

-- [ ] Fallback on ADSIEdit if Get-ADUser or Get-ADComputer are not found.
+- [x] Fallback on ADSI if Get-ADUser or Get-ADComputer are not found.
+- [ ] Add IP address searching through ADSI.
+- [ ] Remove the -Strict parameter.
+- [ ] Create .ps1xml file for formatting the output as a table by default.

 ## Command Help Files